Scarface appears in an aspect ratio of approximately 2.35:1 on this 4K UHD Disc. The image provided a largely appealing presentation.

 We got vehicles that moved neatly around the room as well as the appropriate pyrotechnics in the action sequences.
 The track’s negatives left it as a “B-“ mix, but it was still pretty good for its era.

-More material appears on the included Blu-ray copy, and we begin with The Scarface Phenomenon.
+Most of the prior BD’s extras appear here, and we begin with The Scarface Phenomenon.
 Split into three parts, it fills a total of 38 minutes, 34 seconds with notes from director Brian De Palma, producer Martin Bregman, TV hostess Jillian Barberie Reynolds, filmmakers Antoine Fuqua, Keith Gordon, Eli Roth and Billy Corben, authors LA Banks and Ken Tucker, rapper Sen Dog, film critic Julie Salamon, Gomorrah author Roberto Saviano, and actors Robert Loggia, Steven Bauer, Maria Conchita Alonso, Angel Salazar, and Richard Belzer.

 The pieces look at reactions to the movie and thoughts about its various elements.
 We get a little about the production, but most of “Phenomenon” goes over opinions of it.